-Nebraska will self-monitor by a file review for process improvement.
+Nebraska will self monitor by a file review for process improvement.
 Each file review will identify best practices, process deficiencies, and training needs.
 By creating a process improvement plan, each case manager will have the ability to correct any deficiencies before coming under a formal Federal review.
 Reviewing files will ensure effective and efficient operation and administration of the program.
 At a minimum, a random file sample of 20 cases will be reviewed quarterly.
 Reviews will be based on Nebraska's One-Stop system using the regions of Greater Nebraska, Lincoln, and Omaha local areas.
-Regions will be selected as a whole beginning with Greater Nebraska the first quarter, followed by Lincoln local area the second quarter, and Omaha local area the following quarter.
+Regions will be selected as a whole beginning with Greater Nebraska the first quarter of 2010 followed by Lincoln local area the second quarter and Omaha local area the following quarter.
 The worker sample will be based on the last digit of the Social Security Number, fluctuating between using 0-5 and 6-9 every other review.
 The review must include files from at least two certifications and include participants that are in training, receiving ATAA or RTAA funds and those that have been relocated.
+Both 2002 and 2009 certification will be reviewed.